I’ve probably told you this before

 This funny card in the photo represents the countless conversations I’ve had about work and the hope I talk about every day on this journey to build this thing you are a part of.
 If you’ve heard me talk about this in-person, thank you again and again.
 And for those who are new here, an introduction on why work matters so much here.

-I’ve mentioned that I’m a corporate refugee entrepreneur.
+I’ve probably told you that I’m a corporate refugee entrepreneur.
 I left a 15+ year career in corporate global marketing, diversity and inclusion.
-That career began in an untraditional way when I made the decision to pause my plans to go to law school due to the timing and impact of 9/11.
+I’ve shared that my career began in an untraditional way, when I made the decision to pause my plans to go to law school due to the timing and impact of 9/11.

-During my years in corporate I had roles that are in the foundation of what I do now.
-I was responsible for bringing people together, creating employee and client experience, and producing the leadership conferences that happened internally, with our clients, and at the World Economic Forum.
+During my years in corporate I always seem to land in roles that are in the foundation of what I do now.
+I was responsible for leading new initiatives. bringing people together, creating employee and client experiences, producing the leadership conferences that happened internally, with our clients, and even those that happened annually at the World Economic Forum.

-I had become a mother during those years and navigated maternity leaves that weren’t really leaves, a career where I traveled a lot, and where work happened in the office and at home, during my timezone and during timezones on the other side of the planet.
+I became a mom pretty early in my career (26 years old) and during those years and navigated maternity leaves that weren’t really leaves, roles that required me to travel a lot, and where work happened in the office and at home, during my timezone and during timezones on the other side of the planet.

-I was a mom who worked while building a life in my community with friends, coaching soccer, leading Girl Scouts and becoming a backyard farmer, photographer, blogger and constantly curious creative during my spare time in our backyard barn.
+I was a mom who worked full-time while building a life in the new town we moved to when our oldest was 1 ~ finding friends, coaching soccer, leading Girl Scouts and becoming a self-proclaimed backyard farmer, photographer, blogger and a constantly curious creative in my backyard barn.

-As a young mom + rising professional I was tapped to help build the internal Women @ Work efforts at my organization, and become a Founding Member of our external initiative, When Women Thrive.
-I had what I thought was my dream job.
+As the young mom + rising professional in 2008, I was tapped by leaders in my organization to launch the internal Women @ Work chapters at my organization, and become a Founding Member of our external initiative, When Women Thrive.
+I began to attend and produce women’s empowerment conferences in cities across US, Canada and Europe ~ and virtually everywhere else.
+This work was volunteer, but I advocated to make it my full-time job —- a dream come true, and what I thought would be my legacy.